 So what is it about that part of DC that gives it the versatility that you might want in an engagement photoshoot site?
 Writ large, it is the location.
 The Georgetown Waterfront is (not surprisingly) right by the Potomac River.
 That means you can get engagement portraits with a lot of natural elements.
 At the same time, the boardwalk area is just a few minutes walk from one of the most bustling and highly trafficked neighborhoods in DC.
 So photos with more city vibe are also a possibility.

 But frankly speaking, there are a lot of places inside the District that can offer you that same mix of rural and urban feels.
 There are even spots in the same neighborhood, like Dumbarton Oaks Park, that can give you that.
 So why do we recommend the Georgetown Waterfront in particular to couples looking for versatile locations?
-There are three main reasons.
+There are three things that allow images captured at the Georgetown Waterfront to really stand out:

 The Georgetown Waterfront is not a huge place.
 It stretches a mere four city blocks along the shores of the Potomac River.
-Nonetheless, that relatively small space gives you a remarkable number of different gorgeous backgrounds for your engagement photos.
+Nonetheless, that relatively small space gives you a remarkable number of different gorgeous backgrounds for your Georgetown Waterfront engagement pictures.

 For starters, you have the river itself.
 From the landing on the top level of The Washington Harbour shopping mall, your engagement photographers can get lovely pictures of you with the waters of the Potomac rushing past behind.